 William is founder, president, and CEO of the World Justice Project, which works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.
 He is a former managing general partner of the San Francisco Giants baseball team ownership group.
 Prior to holding this position, he was President of the American Bar Association in 2007–08.
 He was the principal legal counsel for Microsoft for almost 25 years and also chairman of the Gates law firm in Seattle, now part of K&L Gates.
 Along with his four children, William founded the Neukom Family Foundation, which supports not-for-profit organizations principally in the fields of health, human services, education, justice, and the environment.

 Nell is an ardent supporter of sustainable agriculture, and her commitment to organic foods led her to establish Newman’s Own Organics: the Second Generation in partnership with Peter Meehan.
-Her primary responsibilities are in the areas of product development and public relations.
 Nell earned a B.S. in Human Ecology at the College of the Atlantic.
 She worked for the Environmental Defense Fund before becoming executive director of the Ventana Wilderness Sanctuary in central California.
 She also served as development director for the Santa Cruz Predatory Bird Research Group.
 Nell serves on the boards of the Wholesome Wave Foundation and Allergy Kids.

 San Francisco, CA

-Kat is a founding director of OneCalifornia Bank and Foundation, a triple bottom line Federal Savings Bank in Oakland, CA. OneCalifornia Bank lends in low-income communities to support local economies and job creation and attempts to help low-income individuals and households build and protect assets through fair and innovative banking products.
-She is a founding director of TomKat Ranch Educational Foundation dedicated to a return to sustainable food production through ranching, tours, research, and school lunch and garden programs.
-Kat graduated from Harvard College in 1980 with a B.A.
+Kat is the co-founder and chief executive officer of Beneficial State Bank, an innovative, triple-bottom line, community development financial institution.
+Started in 2007, Beneficial State came from a shared vision to start a bank that finances community-based businesses, builds the long-term prosperity of responsible consumers, and supports companies that have a commitment to the environment.
+Beneficial State has a one of a kind ownership structure — its profits can only be distributed to the Beneficial State Foundation to support communities and the environment.
+Kat is also a founding director of TomKat Ranch Educational Foundation dedicated to a return to sustainable food production through ranching, tours, research, and school lunch and garden programs.
+She graduated from Harvard College in 1980 with a B.A.
 She earned a joint JD/MBA degree from Stanford Law and the Stanford Graduate School of Business, graduating in 1986.
 Kat serves as Vice Chair of the Capital Committee on Ecotrust’s board.

 Robert has been president and chief executive officer of Cascade Corporation since 1996.
 He served as president and chief operating officer of Cascade Corporation from 1993 to 1996 and vice president of Marketing since 1990.
 He joined Cascade Corporation in 1972 and held various marketing and manufacturing positions.
 He has been a director of Cascade Corporation since 1982 and ESCO Corporation, since 1986.
 Robert is involved in many community organizations, including Catlin Gabel School Foundation Board, Portland Alano Club Board, Arlington Club, and Multnomah Athletic Club.